ProDIGGY-vinilos/ayom-b-trackgenix-app/README.md

     On this project, there are two teams.
 One is in charge of developing the page, and the other must check that everything is working properly and suggest changes if necessary.
 For this project we implement React Js.

 WEEK 02:
-    This week, first the team fixed problems related to last week PR's, then the team developed and implemented different shared components to improve and be consistent throughout the app.
-In order to make this possible, it was necessary to correct inconsistencies and bugs on the backend.
+    To start this week, the DEV team fixed some problems found by de QA team related to last week PR's.
+Then the DEVs developed and implemented different shared components to improve the code and be consistent throughout the app.
+In order to make this possible, it was necessary to correct inconsistencies and bugs on the backend while working on the frontend.

 ### Install dependencies